 Read it here, people: Don’t go to court to try to prove your ex is a narcissist.
 No. Really.
 Don’t.

 Let’s assume I’m onboard with your diagnosis, Dr Freud.
-Let’s assume that when you open ` Diagnostic and Statistical Manual of Mental Disorders‘ and flipped through to DSM-5 there’s a picture of your ex and a caption that says `Case study in Narcissism’ and that any number of psychologists with big offices full of certificates agree with you.
+Let’s assume that when you open ` Diagnostic and Statistical Manual of Mental Disorders‘ and flipped through to DSM-5 there’s a picture of your ex and a caption that says `Classic narcissistic case study’ and that any number of psychologists with big offices full of certificates agree with you.

 Let’s assume you are right – this personality disorder is driving this case.
 That it’s harming your child.
 That it’s the reason you’ve split up with your ex and why he/she managed to get you arrested leaving you to sit in the cells for a few nights.